 Protein Helps You Feel Fuller for Longer

 Consuming protein will help you feel fuller for longer making it easier to resist snacks that will reduce your overall calorie deficit.
 Despite having a high impact on satiety, a typical shake (containing 25-30g of protein) will also be low in calories.

 When cutting, this makes them a great snacking option as other protein sources will typically contain more than this.
 For example, it would require 5 boiled eggs to hit 30g of protein but you will be consuming three times the number of calories.

 Other Protein Benefits

-Protein has a high thermic effect of feeding (TEF) than carbs or protein, meaning you burn more calories than carbohydrates and fat to be able to digest protein.
-TEF only plays a minor role in metabolism, however every little helps when it comes to reaching your body transformation goals sooner.
+Protein has a high thermic effect of feeding (TEF) than carbs or protein.
+This means that you need more calories to burn protein than you do carbohydrates and fat.
+TEF only plays a minor role in metabolism, however, every little helps when it comes to reaching your body transformation goals sooner.